anthonybeckett/shoppinglistv2/README.md

 - [x] Fix refresh when adding items to a shopping list then not appearing
 - [x] Fix bug being able to add empty items to shopping list
 - [x] Fix sorting issue in shopping list glitching ordering
+- [x] Split list into complete & incomplete - Currently commented out
-- [ ] Add Show/Hide completed items icon and give each section little heading.
+- [ ] Add Show/Hide completed items - Wait until design to make buttons easier to use in header
-  - Use filters to render lists
 - [x] Fix text colour when adding items to a shopping menu
 - [x] Fix height of lists to not be 100% to stop going into the user zone at the bottom
 - [x] Fix issue with completing items having a delay to complete and re-order.
 (Test turning off SQL logging to console)
 - [x] Fix issue with new items added to list breaking ordering
-  - ItemQty logic needs moving into correct place
 - [ ] Add validation and error messages when trying to add blank shopping lists etc
 - [x] Create .env to set more development/production values
 - [x] Create an .env.example